Residence Meal PlanMandatory Meal Plan for UBC Vancouver Residents in Totem Park, Place Vanier and Orchard Commons

 Refunds, Transfers & Cancellations

 Please refer to your Residence Contract for full information.
-For the 2016-2017 refund policy, please click here.
+For the 2016-2017 refund forms, please click here.

 Unused Residence Dollars are automatically transferred to a Carryover Plan in early May, at no charge.
 Students may request unused Residence Dollars be transferred to a UBC Food Services Gift card, at no charge, by submitting the form by the deadline provided.